ylow/turicreate/userguide/sgraph/sgraph.md

 [5 rows x 3 columns]
 ```

-The difference is that the return value of `g.get_edges()` is a normal SFrame
+The difference is that the return value of `g.get_edges()` is a normal XFrame
 independent from `g`, whereas `g.edges` is bound to `g`.
 We can modify the edge
-data using this special edge SFrame.
+data using this special edge XFrame.
 The next snippet mutates the relation
 attribute on the edges of `g`.
 In particular, it extracts the first letter and
 converts it to upper case.